yext/search-core/docs/answers-core.highlightedvalue.fieldname.md

 ## HighlightedValue.fieldName property

-The field name of the highlighted value
+The field name of the highlighted value.

 <b>Signature:</b>